List of UK top-ten singles in 1994: Chart debuts

-Sixty-six artists achieved their first top 10 single in 1994, either as a lead or featured artist.
+Sixty-four artists achieved their first top 10 single in 1994, either as a lead or featured artist.
 Of these, seven went on to record another hit single that year: C. J. Lewis, D:Ream, The Mad Stuntman, Maxx, Reel 2 Real, Tori Amos and Whigfield.
 Oasis had two other entries in their breakthrough year.

 The following table (collapsed on desktop site) does not include acts who had previously charted as part of a group and secured their first top 10 solo single.